afick/Blackjack-Game/DESIGN.md

  1. *main*, which parses arguments and initializes other modules.
 Uses an ifdef to determine whether to play or train
  2. *loadQTables*, which loads the Q counts table and loads the Q averages Table
- 3. *playGames*, which communicates with the dealer and plays the games, choosing the optimal move in every given situation based on the Q tables.
+ 3. *play*, which communicates with the dealer and plays the games, choosing the optimal move in every given situation based on the Q tables, unless it is in training mode, in which case it chooses an action randomly.
- 4. *trainPlayer*, which communicates with the dealer, keeps track of all states seen in every game, updates the Q tables based on the result of the game. (might just put this inside of playGames instead)
- 5. *updateQTables*, which updates the values in the Q averages table and the Q counts table based on the state of cards seen and the result of the game.
+ 4. *updateQTables*, which updates the values in the Q averages table and the Q counts table based on the state of cards seen and the result of the game.
- 6. *saveQTables*, which re-writes the Q table files on the disk with the updated Q tables.
+ 5. *saveQTables*, which re-writes the Q table files on the disk with the updated Q tables.

 ### Dealer
 1. *main*, which parses arguments and initializes other modules.
-2. *hostGames*, which sends messages back and forth to the player.
+2. *play*, which plays the games by sending messages back and forth to the player.
+3. *getNewCard*, which pulls a card from the deck, adds it to a hand, and sends the appropriate message to the player.
-3. *findResult*, which determines the result of the game.
+4. *findResult*, which determines the result of the game.

 ### Other Modules